burrrata/cryptoeconomics.study_rust_edition/src/ch1/tx.md

 ## Words

 Core Concepts
-- tx as things that request a change state
+- tx is a way to request a state change
-- state transition funciton as a way to confirm that state change
+- the state transition function is how we make that state change
-- fun facts that come with having a centralized operator do this for you
+- the central operator controls the state and thus all state changes including freezing accounts or printing money

 <br>